 Step 1.
 Press Win + R and then input “secpol.msc” and then hit OK.

 Step 2.
 Click on “Security Settings” and then “Network List Manager Policies”.
 Find the name of your network, like Network 2 and double-click on it.

 Step 3.
 In the network properties window, select the Network Location tab, and then select “Private” under the Location type.

-How to change network from public to private on Windows 11, 10, 8,7?
+How to change network from public to private on Windows 11, 10, and 8, 7?
 Here in the post, we explore 4 solutions, like resetting the advanced settings, using the PowerShell, Registry Editor, and so on to change the network to private.